 Here's the Reason Why Blogging is Important

-Your blog is the center of your online universe.
+Your blog is your home in the online universe.
 It's the only place where you have the last say.
 You can share whatever you like, help people in need, or start a business.

 It started to resonate with a few people.